wxy20850606/wxy20850606.github.io/content/posts/2025/07/love-who-i-cannot-have.md

 ---

-## I Trust the Timing
+## This Was Synchronicity

 He left as planned.
 I pondered about this experience.
-It wasn’t about romance.
+It wasn’t just a coincidence.
+It was synchronicity — a meaningful alignment between my readiness and his presence.

+Synchronicity isn’t random.
+It’s a mirror the universe holds up when you’re ready to remember.
+He arrived to reflect my dormant potential and accelerate my healing.
+That’s what synchronicity often does: it nudges us closer to alignment with our true path.

+He didn’t stay.
+He wasn’t meant to.
+Because the point wasn’t to have him.
-It was about **remembrance**.
+It was to reclaim me.

-I remember who I am.
+I thought I fell in love with him.
-I remember what I want to become.
-I remember the path I must walk — not toward someone else, but toward myself.

-I thought he was my soul mate.
-And he was gone and i couldn't have him.

 But it is not the truth.
-The truth is, I fell in love with the ideal image in my mind — and now, it's time to become that ideal myself.
+The truth is, I fell in love with the version of myself — the one I am becoming.
+And now, it's time to become that ideal self.

 ---